riptl/ytpriv/README.md

 # ytwrk 💾

-A fast tool for exporting YouTube data, using YouTube's undocumented JSON APIs.
+A fast tool for exporting YouTube data using their undocumented JSON APIs.

 No API keys or logins required, and no stability guarantees given.